Author: Jana Buchmann

 Translation: Laura Killian

 This article aims to introduce a fundamental critique of the current political system, which we propose to be better described as a “demon(s)cracy” instead of “democracy”.
-After giving arguments for this new critique of system we finally provide several definitions of demon(s)cracy.
+After giving arguments for this new critique of system we finally provide several first definitions of demon(s)cracy.

 The reason why we don’t actually have a democracy, but a “demon(s)cracy” can be substantiated by at least 4 cornerstones: